Monroe Community College

-Monroe Community College is a public community college in Monroe County, New York.
+Monroe Community College (MCC) is a public community college in Monroe County, New York.
 It is part of the State University of New York.
 The college has two campuses; the main campus in the town of Brighton, and the Downtown Campus in the City of Rochester.
-The college also has off-site learning at the Applied Technologies Center, Monroe County Public Safety Training Facility and online.
+The college also has off-site learning at the Applied Technologies Center, Monroe County Public Safety Training Facility, and offers online classes.
+As of 2023, MCC has enrolled more than a half a million students.

 History

-The origins of what became known as Monroe Community College begin in 1960, when a well-known local physician, Dr. Samuel J. Stabins (1901–1989) recognized the need to prepare students to work in hospitals and health care facilities.
-In 1961, MCC became part of the SUNY system, and its program offerings were expanded to prepare graduates for employment, or transfer to a four-year institution.
+In 1961, community leaders, led by local physician Samuel J. Stabins, established the college to prepare students to work in healthcare.
+That same year, MCC became part of the SUNY system, and its program offerings were expanded to prepare graduates for employment, or transfer to a four-year institution.
 Initially, the college was lodged in East High School located at 410 Alexander Street.
-The location was condemned by the city as a fire hazard, which forced the school to make renovations.
+The location was condemned by the city as a fire hazard, forcing the school to make renovations.
 On September 9, 1962, the original campus re-opened with the first class of 720 students.

-Three years later in June 1965, MCC became the first college in the nation to receive accreditation within three years of its founding.
+In June 1965, MCC became the first college in the nation to receive accreditation within three years of its founding.
 Due to increasing enrollment, the college overflowed its first location's capacity.
-In 1968, the college moved to its present main campus on East Henrietta Road in Brighton.
-In 1991, the college announced plans for a second campus to serve a steady influx of students.
-The Damon City Campus, named in honor of longtime Trustee E. Kent Damon, opened its doors the following year in downtown Rochester, and educates students in law, criminal justice, human services and K-12 teaching.
+In 1968, the college moved to its main campus on East Henrietta Road in Brighton.
+In 1991, the college announced plans for a second campus.
+The Damon City Campus, named in honor of longtime Trustee E. Kent Damon, opened its doors the following year in downtown Rochester.
+In 2003, MCC opened the Alice Holloway Young Commons, its on-campus housing.